andreysidorovv/Algorithms/README.md

-Oh brother this guy is stinks!
+Oh brother, this guy is stinks!